Water Margin: Social

-The novel is notable for its gruesome and often gory and excessive depictions of violence.
-Some of the protagonists of the novel engage in "wanton killing, excessive retribution, and various forms of cannibalism.
-When celebrating a victory, they sometimes "share their enemies' flesh piece by piece, an action combining cannibalism with lingchi", the slow slicing of somebody to death.
+The novel is notable for its numerous violent plots and bloody and gruesome descriptions, including revenge killings, cases of indiscriminate slaughter, and the frenzied bloodlust of some heroes such as Li Kui.
+When celebrating a victory, as educator William Sin writes, some protagonists sometimes "share their enemies' flesh piece by piece, an action combining cannibalism with lingchi", the slow slicing of somebody to death.
 This type of violent imagery in the novel is mentioned in a "causal tone", with human flesh being eaten not just "in acts of revenge", but also "as a way of living".
-Noting that the outlaws celebrated in the novel were nevertheless widely regarded as "heroes and heroines" over centuries, educator William Sin states that one cannot divide "the meanings of [their] actions" from "the cultural background under which they [were] performed" and that it would be "hasty" to project concepts and values of today "onto the situation of a distant culture" where they may not have applied.
+Noting that the outlaws celebrated in the novel were nevertheless widely regarded as "heroes and heroines" over centuries, he states that one cannot divide "the meanings of [their] actions" from "the cultural background under which they [were] performed" and that it would be "hasty" to project concepts and values of today "onto the situation of a distant culture" where they may not have applied.